What’s the big picture here?

 Will they have to arrive early?
 Can they still travel with the group?

 Their training will begin at 4 pm on Sunday, so they should be able to travel with your group to and from Montreat.
-A pizza dinner will be included.
-Training will conclude at 7 pm in time for opening program.
+Training will conclude at 6 pm.

 What is Mutual Invitation?